 • Working with mammalian cell culture

 The Biotechnology Laboratory Technician program can be completed in as little as two years or up to three years.
-See Biotechnology Laboratory Technician - 3 year program option
+Learn more about the 3-Year Biotechnology Laboratory Technician program option.

 Biotechnology Laboratory technician associate degree graduates can transfer as a junior to UW-Platteville to complete a Bachelor of Science in Biology.